Is your business ready to hire a growth marketer?

-But it is not an easy task to succeed with this goal.
+Maybe it already has.
+It is not an easy task to succeed with this goal.
 And that’s where a good understanding of how to hire a growth marketer (often referred to as a growth hacker) comes in to lay the ground for a solid growth marketing strategy.
 Let me explain:

 There are two paths to pursue growth in a company:

 The first way is super fast, and the second is sustainable.
-Needless to say, companies that have a structured game plan based on the second path find the pot of gold at the end of the rainbow.
+The companies that have a structured growth and digital marketing strategy based on the second path find the pot of gold at the end of the rainbow.

 Growth marketing is a structured solution that flows through the entire customer journey looking for opportunities to optimize scalability.